TrueBlocks/trueblocks-core/test/gold/tools/grabABI/grabABI_README.txt

 #### Usage

 `Usage:`    grabABI [-c|-g|-m|-k|-a|-f|-v|-h] &lt;address&gt; [address...]
 `Purpose:`  Fetches the ABI for a smart contract.
-Optionally generates C++ source code representing that ABI.

 `Where:`